What Are Marketing Analytics?

 How to Implement a Marketing Analytics Strategy

-If you are ready to bridge the last mile, follow this five-step sequence to turn your data into a strategic asset.
+If you are ready to bridge the last mile, follow this six-step sequence to turn your data into a strategic asset.

-- Audit Your Data Sources: Identify every platform where customer data lives (CRM, Social, Web, Email).
+· Audit Your Data Sources: Identify every platform where customer data lives (CRM, Social, Web, Email).
+Is it Customer Acquisition Cost (CAC)?
+Is it Lifetime Value (LTV)?
+Define your North Star before you measure anything.

 Frequently Asked Questions